mailpile/Mailpile/CONTRIBUTING.md

 * If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/mailpile/Mailpile/issues/new).
-Be sure to include a **title and clear description**, as much relevant information as possible.
+Be sure to include a **title and clear description**, and as much relevant information as possible.

 * Remember, we cannot read your mind or see your screen, so you'll